orsonteodoro/oiledmachine-overlay/README.md

 A package does not move to legacy if the project's source code or possibly the dependency's source code was deleted.

+## Ebuild meta info

+Some of the ebuilds in this repo contain improved comprehensive information describing USE flags, developer API documentation info, or special per-package environmental variables that improve the build process that can be found in the metadata.xml `epkginfo -x =dev-games/box2d-2.4.1-r2` for example.
+Some of that information is only obtained by inspecting the comments of that file.
+See `epkginfo --help` for details.

 ## Security policy

 In 2020 for this overlay only, it was decided that ebuild-packages would be